beyondnetPeru/research-AI/README.md

-# Research About IA
+# Research About AI

-Research about IA resources and integrated with some apps
+Research about AI resources and integrated with some apps

-- Chat sample integrated with Open-IA
+- Chat sample integrated with Open-AI